statbiophys/soNNia/README.md

 from sonnia.sonnia import SoNNia qm=SoNNia()
 ```
-translates into the linear paired-chain (alpha-beta for TCRs) version as
+translates into the linear paired-chain (i.e. alpha-beta for TCRs) version as

 ```
 from sonnia.sonia_paired import SoniaPaired qm=SoniaPaired()
 ```
-translates into the deep paired (alpha-beta for TCRs) version as
+translates into the deep paired (i.e. alpha-beta for TCRs) version as

 ```
 from sonnia.sonnia_paired import SoNNiaPaired